 The photo below was taken at the Black Rock Desert, a huge area of BLM land in northern Nevada that is also where Burning Man takes place every August.
-Black Rock is a special place for Tom and I since it’s where we met, and we love to visit this otherworldly stretch of desert.
+Black Rock is a special place for Tom and I since it’s where we met, and we love to visit this eerie, beautiful stretch of desert.

 We spent the summer bouncing from festival to festival, and had a BLAST.
 We’re often asked how we can afford to attend so many festivals?
 The answer is simple- we volunteer!
 Volunteering at a festival will often get you a free or reduced price ticket, and at some festivals there are even more perks.

 Full time RV living really lends itself to festival travel.
 When we have a festival on our calendar we can slowly camp our way across the country to wherever the festival is.
 Last summer we camped in Northern California, Oregon, and Nevada, all on our way to our favorite festivals.
 (We took the below photo at Burning Man).

 After Burning Man we slowly made our way north through Oregon, Washington, and into Canada where we drove the Trans-Canadian Highway West to East!
 The Trans-Canadian Highway runs the entire length of Canada from the West coast to the East coast.
 We drove it 2700 miles from Vancouver to Niagra Falls, and it was incredible.